tkeskita/snappyLayerTests/test_result_analysis.md

   might be worthwhile to study, e.g. `nSmoothScale` vs. `errorReduction`.

-* the value of `maxInternalSkewness` seems to be highly correlated with simpleFoam solver stability.
+* A low of `layerTerminationAngle`, `maxInternalSkewness`, and `maxBoundarySkewness` seem to be highly correlated with simpleFoam solver stability.
+Current best values which seem to provide stable solution are `layerTerminationAngle 20`, `maxInternalSkewness 1.5` and `maxBoundarySkewness 2.0`.

 ## Parameter specific observations